teuton-software/teuton/docs/learn/example-10-result_and_moodle_id.md

 Teuton generates a file called "moodle.csv" with the grades of each student.
 Only have to import the file into Moodle.

-So that teuton can generate this file with the information of each student, it is necessary to have the identifier of each one in Moodle.
-For example, you can use the email that the student has registered on the Moodle platform.

-In the configuration file "config.yaml" we will add a field to each case, called "moodle_id" with the identifier of each student.
-The file is only generated when we fill in this information.
+In the configuration file "config.yaml" add a field called "moodle_id" to each case.
+Fill it with the student's identification (For example, the email registered on the Moodle).

 Example:
 ```